 The Kymab team developed a "tumour-educated" T-cell killing assay for predictive in vitro assessment of anti-PD-L1 antibodies: data presented at the 2017 British Society for Immunology Congress shows how KY1003 can revert T-cell exhaustion in in vitro models.

-Published in Nature Biotechnology in March 2014, the paper by Kymab scientists describes the development of Kymouse, which is able to produce an enormous range of human antibodies that can be developed as potent drugs to treat diseases such as cancer, autoimmune and infectious diseases.
+Published in Nature Biotechnology on 16 March 2014, the paper by Kymab scientists describes the development of Kymouse, which is able to produce an enormous range of human antibodies that can be developed as potent drugs to treat diseases such as cancer, autoimmune and infectious diseases.